cypherjung/Random-py.codes/README.md

-# Random Python generators
+# Random Python codes

-It consists of random Python generators for fun that one can use
+Consists of the most random Python codes such as a calculator or a password generator etc.
+This branch does not consist of any Python games.